Hjallis Harkimo: Personal life

-Harkimo married his first wife, MP Leena Harkimo in 1989.
-The pair filed for divorce in 2002.
-He later married MP Merikukka Forsius-Harkimo in 2004, but they divorced after only a year of marriage.
+Harkimo married his first wife Leena Harkimo, a member of the Parliament of Finland, in 1989.
+They filed for divorce in 2002.
+He married ex-member of Parliament Merikukka Forsius-Harkimo in 2004, and they divorced after a year of marriage.
 Harkimo has two sons from his first marriage and a third from his second marriage.

 Harkimo has been a vegetarian since the beginning of 2018.